johnwcowan/r7rs-work/UrisCowan.md

  is not, then the parent component is parsed into all its child components.
 If the parent component is also `#f`, parsing is performed recursively on the ancestors.
- Any %-escapes of characters that are not reserved for the component are replaced by the corresponding ASCII character.
+ Any `%`-escapes of characters that are not reserved for the component are replaced by the corresponding ASCII character.